 Posted May 13, 2013 in

 By Greg Dodd, Executive Director, YMCA Camp Manitou-Lin For parents, extra support to keep kids healthy can go a long way.
 According to the latest findings of the YMCA’s Family Health Snapshot, a survey that gauges children’s activity levels during the school year, nearly 50 percent of U.S. parents say technological distractions such as television, cell phones or video games make it difficult to maintain a healthy lifestyle for their children.
-With more free time in summer, ensuring that kids practice healthy habits could be a...
+With more free time in summer,...
 Read More

 Posted April 29, 2013 in